"No veneer in 'ere": separating the wood from the MDF

-In what is a highly unusual volte-face, an advertiser has succeeded in turning the tables on the Advertising Standards Authority.
+In what is a highly unusual volte-face, an advertiser has succeeded in turning the tables on the Advertising Standards Authority (ASA).

-Following a recent Independent Review, the ASA Council reversed a decision against Oak Furniture Land concerning claims that its products contained ‘no veneer’ and were made of ‘100% solid hardwood’.
-However, justice delayed is justice denied, and it's worrying that it has taken so long for common sense to prevail.
+Following a recent Independent Review, the ASA Council has reversed a decision against Oak Furniture Land concerning claims that its products contain ‘no veneer’ and are made of ‘100% solid hardwood’.
+However, justice delayed is justice denied, and it’s worrying that it has taken so long for common sense to prevail.
 It also cost Oak Furniture Land a substantial amount of time and money resolving a complaint that barely merited investigation under the ASA’s prioritisation principles.

 Oak Furniture Land submitted a very thorough response to the original complaint, so there was no element of the “contributory negligence” by an advertiser who responds in haste and must then repent at leisure on receipt of an adverse adjudication.

-There is also a concern that the ASA’s criticisms about one plank of Oak Furniture Land’s response, being market research evidence, may have been allowed to over shadow simple common sense, as well as the weight of the rest of Oak Furniture Land’s evidence.
-This evidence , was ultimately found to be compelling, but only after a lengthy delay caused by the Independent Review process.
+There is also a concern that the ASA’s criticisms about one plank of Oak Furniture Land’s response, being market research data, may have been allowed to over shadow simple common sense, as well as the weight of the rest of the evidence.
+This evidence was ultimately found to be compelling but only after a lengthy delay caused by the Independent Review process.